lilyschlaug/BAE305-SP24-Lab5/Home.md

 Connect the oscilloscope to the LED pin and observe and record what happens to the signal and the LED brightness when you turn the knob of the potentiometer.

-- Frequency does not change, only pulse width changes when potentiometer is changed

-Did you make any design decisions that had an impact on the results?
-How did they impact the results?
-What do the results mean?
+- When connecting the oscilloscope, the frequency of the signal does not change.
+Only pulse width modulation changes as potentiometer value is changed.
+This changes the voltage that reaches the LED, causing it to dim.
+As the digital signal has a longer "off" period, the average PWM voltage reaching the LED decreases.

 # Conclusion

 **Code for Potentiometer and LED**